MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ```

 ### -ChangeSettingsAccountEnabled
-This parameter is functional only in the cloud-based service.
+This parameter is available only in the cloud-based service.

-{{ Fill ChangeSettingsAccountEnabled Description }}
+The ChangeSettingsAccountEnabled parameter specifies whether users can change the email account in which app-wide settings, such as theme and privacy settings, are associated with in the new Outlook for Windows.
+Valid values are:

+- $true: Users can change their settings account in the new Outlook for Windows.
+This is the default value.
+- $false: Users can't change their settings account in the new Outlook for Windows.

+**Note**: The settings account is referred to as the primary account in Settings > Accounts > Email accounts > Manage.

 ```yaml
 Type: System.Boolean